dingshichen/enhe-endpoint/README.md

 ## Enhe Endpoint

-> Adapt to the Enhe Framework RestFull endpoint definition, provides a tool window to display the project controller tree, and can be quickly searched and navigated.
+> Adapts the Enhe Framework RestFull endpoint definition to provide a toolbar window to display the project controller tree.
+Supports navigation for event publishing and listening.
+And a highly customized code generator.

 [-> Plugin Home](https://plugins.jetbrains.com/plugin/20660-enhe-endpoint)